Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Augmenting MAS Robustness

 where $c$ represents the generated code.
 The \textit{planner-coder gap} manifests in this transformation, where semantic misalignment occurs between the coding logic and code.
 Our analysis reveals that this gap accounts for 75.3\% of failures (Table~\ref{tab:failure_distribution}), highlighting a severe robustness issue.

-Fundamentally, the interaction between agents in MAS can be viewed as a cascade of information transformations across agent boundaries, where each agent receives, processes, and transmits information to the next stage.
-Intuitively, this multi-stage transformation process is inherently susceptible to information loss~\cite{shannon1948mathematical,cover2006elements}.
+Fundamentally, the interaction between agents in MASs can be viewed as a cascade of information transformations across agent boundaries, where each agent receives, processes, and transmits information to the next stage.
+This multi-stage transformation process is inherently susceptible to information loss~\cite{shannon1948mathematical,cover2006elements}.
 The aforementioned issue of planner-coder gap is further exacerbated by the sequential nature of the transformation process, as there are multiple transformation stages (see Eq.~\ref{eq:plan1},~\ref{eq:plan2},~\ref{eq:code_generation}).
 More specifically, each transformation stage can introduce subtle semantic shifts and information loss: the planner might correctly identify what needs to be done but express it in terms that are ambiguous to the coder, or the coder might technically implement the logic steps but miss the underlying intent.

-This issue stems from the inherent complexity of inter-agent communication and the structural limitations of current task distribution~\cite{li2024survey,han2024challenges,ji2023hallucination}.
-Consequently, without robust mechanisms to promote effective communication across agent boundaries, MASs remain vulnerable to systematic failures.
+This issue stems from the inherent complexity of inter-agent communication and the structural limitations of current task distribution~\cite{li2024survey,han2024challenges}.
+Consequently, without robust mechanisms to promote effective communication across agents, MASs remain vulnerable to systematic failures.